|For more information:|

 - In dark water, dark worms often produce the best: purple, black, brown, etc.

 Use natural colors.
 Big bass learn from being caught not to resort to their curiosity to react to everything unnatural.
-That's why natural looking baits produce bigger bass.
+That's why natural-looking baits produce bigger bass.

 Use the lightest slip sinker you can.
 The lighter the weight, the more natural action the worm will have.
-In most situations a 1/16 to 1/8 ounce sinker will be heavy enough in water less than 6 feet deep; a 1/8 to 1/4 ounce sinker for 6 to 12 feet; a 1/4 to 3/8 once sinker for 13 to 18 feet and a 3/8 to 1/2 ounce sinker for water deeper than 18 feet.
-Needle nose weights are good for vegetation, but hang up in rocks and gravel.
+In most situations, a 1/16 to 1/8 ounce sinker will be heavy enough in water less than 6 feet deep; a 1/8 to 1/4 ounce sinker for 6 to 12 feet; a 1/4 to 3/8 once sinker for 13 to 18 feet and a 3/8 to 1/2 ounce sinker for water deeper than 18 feet.
+Needle nose weights are good for vegetation but hang up in rocks and gravel.
 Use bullet weights instead.

 Follow this procedure:

-- When the worm hits the bottom, raise the rod tip slightly, then let it fall.
+- When the worm hits bottom, raise the rod tip slightly, then let it fall.
 Repeat.
 Remember to keep the rod high (at about the 10 o'clock position) and face the worm during the retrieve.
 Be a line watcher.
 Stay alert for any twitch or side movement of the line.
 Check for a bass at the end of your line before moving the worm by pulling lightly.
-If he's tapping it, jiggle it a little, let it rest and check again.
+If he's tapping it, jiggle it a little, let it rest, and check again.
 Try different techniques to get him to pick it up.

 - When a strike occurs (you'll feel a tap on your line or detect movement in the line), immediately lower the rod tip and bring the rod back overhead sharply.
 This slack-line hookset will drive the hook point into the bass' tough jaw.
 Never allow a bass to swim with the worm.
 On the strike, set the hook as quickly as possible.
-Always set the hook with a strong upward jerk.
+Always set the hook with a solid upward jerk.
 However, you don't need to tear the boat seat out of the boat on the hookset.
 If you're rigged right, the bass will practically hook itself.